iechor/docs/content/engine/security/userns-remap.md

 1. The subordinate UID and GID ranges must be associated with an existing user, even though the association is an implementation detail.
-The user owns the namespaced storage directories under `/var/lib/docker/`.
-If you don't want to use an existing user, Docker can create one for you and use that.
+The user owns the namespaced storage directories under `/var/lib/iechor/`.
+If you don't want to use an existing user, iEchor can create one for you and use that.
 If you want to use an existing username or user ID, it must already exist.
     Typically, this means that the relevant entries need to be in `/etc/passwd` and `/etc/group`, but if you are using a different